Green Tea Drinking Health Benefits

-Currently, tea in the form of green or black tea, next to water, is the most widely consumed beverage in the world.
-According to Chinese legends, tea was discovered by the Emperor Shen Nong in about 2700 BC, when a gust of wind blew tea leaves into a kettle of boiling water.
+Tea (green or black), next to water, is the most widely consumed beverage in the world.
+According to the ancient Chinese legends, tea was discovered by the Emperor Shen Nong in about 2700 BC, when a gust of wind blew tea leaves into a kettle of boiling water.

-Teas contain polyphenols which act as antioxidants and exhibit numerous biochemical activities.
+Tea contains polyphenols which are strong antioxidants and possess numerous biochemical activities.
 Tea polyphenols consist mostly of catechins, the most powerful of which is epigallocatechin gallate (EGCG) which is found only in green tea.
 Since ancient times green tea has been considered a health-promoting beverage and currently researchers find more convincing proof of its healing qualities.

-Based on the growing range of studies that research health properties of green tea, I made this article about clear benefits you can get with regular drinking.
+Based on the growing range of studies that investigate health benefits of green tea, I made this article about clear beneficial effects you can get with regular drinking.